 And then you consider the walls that these murals are scribed on… You consider all of the children who actually lived in this institution before it closed its doors, who experienced these walls as their captors, and were themselves wards of a sick system that left them alone and forgotten.
 It is a place that remembers sadness well, and the abandoned deterioration and crumbling infrastructure only contributes to this emotion.

-It challenges the very concept of HOME.
+This place challenges the very concept of HOME.

 This ART represents catharsis in the truest sense, as it is not put in a highly visible space, but etched in a state of temporal and continual isolated solitude.
 It was never destined to be viewed by the masses, but instead created with the intention and resolve to be seen only ever by a few law-breaking trespassers and misfits.
 This is such an honest and fresh perspective on the visibility and purpose of ART, having deleted money and pay from the equation, and inserted emotional response as the form of currency which gauges the success of the ARTist and their work.